Bruce Billings (baseball): Fubon Guardians

 On March 4, 2018, Billings signed with the Fubon Guardians of the Chinese Professional Baseball League.
 Billings recorded a 2–9 record and 5.72 ERA in 20 appearances with Fubon.

 Coaching career

+Philadelphia Phillies

-In late 2018, Billings announced his retirement in order to pursue a coaching opportunity in the Philadelphia Phillies organization.
+On December 28, 2018, Billings announced his retirement in order to pursue a coaching opportunity in the Philadelphia Phillies organization.

+Fubon Guardians

 On December 14, 2020, Billings accepted a coaching job with the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
 On November 17, 2021, it was announced that Billings had reportedly resigned from his position due to an altercation he had had with Fubon manager Hong I-chung.

+Chicago Cubs

+In 2023, Billings was named pitching coach of the Myrtle Beach Pelicans, the Single-A affiliate for the Chicago Cubs.
+In 2024, Billings was named as the pitching coach of the South Bend Cubs, Chicago's High-A affiliate.

+On February 18, 2025, Billings was hired to serve as the pitching coach for Single-A Myrtle Beach.